Sawyerb/CS238/README.md

 #Insert abstract

 Important Files:
+0. Demo.py -- allow a user to simulate a multi-election (run file for usage details)
 1. donations.jl / problem.jl / zero.jl -- define the discrete problem and its solvers
 2. election.py / donor.py -- define the continuous problem
 3. continuous_solver.py / continuous_solver_multi.py -- POMDP based solvers for the continuous problem (with and without multiple races)